-Select this tool and the dialog be OX Rolar Duplicate appears.
-The Polar Duplicate dialog box contains the following settings: Number Number This is the total number of objects to be duplicated Be sure to include the selected object itself in this total count.
-Center X/Center Y The Center X and Y values determine the center o the circular array.
-The Center X and Center Y can be set by entering values, or by clicking the mouse in the drawing are Total Angle The Total Angle is the number of degrees between the center of the selected object and the center of the last copy.
+Total Angle The Total Angle is the number of degrees between the center of the selected object and the center of the last copy.
 Step Angle The Step Angle is the number of degrees between the center of the selected object and the center of the first copy.
-Rotated Objects Copies are rotated relative to the angle between th copies.
-Each single arbitrary point of all copies hav the same distance to the center of the circular array That means that any point of the object can be the reference point.
+Rotated Objects Copies are rotated relative to the angle between the copies.
+Each single arbitrary point of all copies have the same distance to the center of the circular array.
+That means that any point of the object can be the reference point.
 Upright Objects Copies are upright with respect to the selected object.
 This option requires a reference point.
-Ref X/Ref Y This is the reference point for the Upright Objects optic Ref X and Ref Y determine an imaginary point duplicate around the center, as specified.
-The selected objects ar reproduced in the same position relative to each imaginary point that is duplicated.
+Ref X/Ref Y This is the reference point for the Upright Objects option.
+Ref X and Ref Y determine an imaginary point duplicated around the center, as specified.
+The selected objects are reproduced in the same position relative to each imaginary point that is duplicated.
 With the Rotated Objects option the reference point has a constant distance to the center of the circular array.
 Specify the Ref X and Ref Y by entering a value or by clicking the mouse in the drawing area.